-- Support the ALNCO in attending national, regional and cluster meetings to ensure best practice is shared in the realisation of the new ALN code.
+- Support the ALNCO in attending national, regional and cluster meeting and to ensure best practice is shared in the realisation of the new ALN code.

 Pupil Development Grant (PDG)

-The School receives a grant from the Welsh Assembly Government to support pupils in receipt of free school meals (FSM).
+The school receives a grant from the Welsh Assembly Government to support pupils in receipt of free school meals (FSM).
 The key aim of the grant is to reduce the impact of poverty on educational attainment.
-This financial year (2021/22) the school received £190,900.
+This financial year (2022-2023) the school received £197,800.

-The grant has been used this financial year to support the following activities / initiatives:
+The grant is being used in this financial year to support the following activities / initiatives:

-- Provide 1 learning coach to support and remove barriers to learning and raise pupil aspirations
+- Provide 2 Learning Coaches to support and remove barriers to learning and raise pupils’ aspirations.

-- Provide 2 teachers to reduce class sizes in Maths and Science in order to maximise the teaching and learning opportunities for the FSM pupils in Maths and Science
+- Provide 2 teachers to reduce class sizes in Maths and English in order to maximise the teaching and learning opportunities for the FSM pupils in Maths and English.

-- Employ 1 full-time Cover Supervisor to enable senior leaders to provide strategic leadership to impact on the attainment of FSM pupils.
+- Employ one full-time Cover Supervisor to enable senior leaders to provide strategic leadership to impact on the attainment of FSM pupils.

 - Provide a rewards and excellence programme linked to attainment for FSM pupils.

-The School’s PDG grant plans are presented to and agreed annually with our Governing Body and monitored/scrutinised by the South East Wales Education Advisory Service (EAS) and the Local Authority.
-Spending against our agreed plan is reported regularly to the Governing Body Finance Committee.
-This same process also applies to our Education Improvement Grant (EIG).
+The school’s PDG grant plans are presented to and agreed annually with our Governing Body and monitored/scrutinised by the South East Wales Education Advisory Service (EAS) and the Local Authority.
+Spending against our agreed plan is reported regularly to the Governing Body’s Resources Committee.
+This same process applies to our Education Improvement Grant (EIG).

 The grant has been used for the following purposes to aid learner recovery post COVID:

 - 1 x Cover Supervisor to provide cover for teaching staff to ensure staff have time to meet in AOLE’s and have a shared vison of the new curriculum.

-The school's ALPs (RRRs) grant spending plan has been presented to and agreed by Governors and is monitored/scrutinised by the South East Wales Education Advisory Service and Local Authority.
+The schools ALP’s (RRR’s) grant spending plan has been presented to and agreed by Governors and monitored/scrutinised by the South East Wales Education Advisory Service (EAS) and the Local Authority.
 Spending against our agreed plan is reported regularly to the Governing Body’s Resources Committee.